For Tuyet, Katrina, KaSandra, and Luc

 "No my friend, I killed her because she was a whore."

-"Look Abdul, we aren't friends, and this is strictly business here, get it?"
+"Look Abdul, we aren't friends, this is strictly business here, you got it?"

 "As you wish my friend, and my name is Hassan, not Abdul.
 Please stop calling me that, it offends me deeply."

-"Whatever HA-san, listen because you went all Taliban on us the two little homos are dead and I've gotta deal with my brothers in blue as well as figure out how to tell our Russian friend that his girlfriend is stone dead!"
+"Whatever HA-san, listen, because you went all Taliban on us the two little homos are dead, and now I've gotta deal with my brothers in blue as well as figure out how to tell our Russian friend that his girlfriend is dead!"

-"I am afraid it was unavoidable.
-The whore would not cooperate and she was too ignorant to frighten.
-She insisted she knew nothing.
-She insisted that I was mistaken.
-She became angry when I pressed further.
-She ordered me to leave and threatened to call the authorities.
+"I am afraid that was unavoidable.
+The whore would not cooperate, and she was too ignorant to be frightened.
+She said she knew nothing, and insisted that I was mistaken.
+She became angry when I pressed her further.
+She ordered me to leave, threatening to call the authorities.
 She left me with few alternatives."